Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 ## Hobbies

-🥇🥇🥇🥇🥇
+🏆 Fighting

-🏆 Fighting it is my favorite i have more than 5 gold medals
+It is my favorite i have 5 gold medals 🥇🥇🥇🥇🥇

 🧠 Learning new technologies